 These housing challenges are clearly of growing concern to Londoners.
 81 per cent of Londoners agree that housing in London is ‘in crisis’.
 With the mayoral election taking place in 2020, this project will seek to develop and promote new approaches and alliances to tackle London’s significant, but not insurmountable, housing challenges.

-Centre for London will hold a series of roundtable events with stakeholders from key groups in this space, including house builders, academics, campaign groups and policy-makers.
-These roundtable discussions will cover some of London’s most significant housing challenges, such as:
+Centre for London has hosted a series of roundtable events with stakeholders from key groups in this space, including house builders, academics, campaign groups and policy-makers.
+These roundtable discussions covered some of London’s most significant housing challenges.

 - Land and planning;